SEN Information Report for Ormiston Victory Academy

 4: Assessing SEN at Ormiston Victory Academy

 Class teachers, Learning & Teaching Assistants, parents/carers and the learner themselves are often the first to notice a difficulty with learning.
 At Ormiston Victory Academy we ensure that assessment of Special Educational Needs directly involves the learner, their parents/carers and of course, their teachers.
-Our SENDCo (Miss Shannon), our SEND Manager (Mrs Remblance) and our Assistant Principal with responsibility for SEND (Dr Allen) will also support with identifying barriers to learning and strategies to reduce and/or overcome these.
+Our SENDCo (Miss Shannon), our Support for Learning Manager (Mrs Remblance) and our Assistant Principal with responsibility for SEND (Dr Allen) will also support with identifying barriers to learning and strategies to reduce and/or overcome these.
 The cycle is twice yearly using the Assess, Plan, Do and Review model.
 All parties are kept fully informed during each cycle.

 We have a range of assessment tools available which can identify specific difficulties with reading, decoding, processing and working memory skills, some of which could be indicative of dyslexia.
 Single word and comprehension based reading tests are also used and also another online programme which can help to improve spelling.
 In addition to this we also have the DfE SEND Toolkit.